Lemon Posset (The Easiest Dessert Ever!)

 What is posset made from?

-While old versions of posset used ale or wine to instead of citrus, most modern possets use citrus.
-Lemon, sugar and cream.
+While old versions of posset used ale or wine to instead of citrus, most modern possets use citrus juice; lemon, sugar and cream.
 Could a dessert with just THREE ingredients really be THAT good?
 Yep, that’s it.
 I was still a bit skeptical…no cornstarch…no flour…no eggs?
-While this recipe is made with Eureka lemons, you can easily make a Meyer lemon posset.
-If you’re using Meyer lemons, which tend to be sweeter, you can reduce the sugar slightly if you wish.

 How does a posset set?

 Well, that’s where the citrus comes in!
 After boiling the sugar and the cream together, you add the lemon juice and zest.
 The lemon juice causes a reaction with the cream resulting in it setting up.
-The resulting texture is smooth and creamy very similar to a panna cotta.
+The result is smooth and creamy texture very similar to a panna cotta.
+While it was traditionally sipped as a warm drink, now it is refrigerated to set up.
+Allow 1 hour of chilling time minimum for best results.
+Several hours is even better.

 What’s the difference between panna cotta and posset?